×

 Care of Taro and Shortleaf Pine

-Care of Taro and Shortleaf Pine include pruning, fertilizers, watering etc. Taro pruning is done No pruning needed and Shortleaf Pine pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Taro and Shortleaf Pine include pruning, fertilizers, watering etc. Taro pruning is done and Shortleaf Pine pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Taro needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Shortleaf Pine needs Lots of watering and in winter, it needs Average Water.